scenerystack/community/docs/reference/api/tandem/PhetioGroup.md

 # PhetioGroup

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/PhetioGroup.ts](https://github.com/phetsims/tandem/blob/main/js/PhetioGroup.ts) for the most up-to-date information.

 ## Overview

 Provides a placeholder in the static API for where dynamic elements may be created.
 Checks that elements of the group